Metropolitan Council Underutilized Business Program (MCUB)

 Small Business Program for Locally Funded Projects & Procurements

 The Council receives funds from various Minnesota-based sources.
-The MCUB program is designed to engage and encourage the use of underutilized Minnesota-based small businesses for the Council's projects and procurements.
+The Metropolitan Council Underutilized Business Program (MCUB) is designed to engage and encourage the use of underutilized Minnesota-based small businesses for the Council's projects and procurements.

 Through procurements, selling products or services to the Council

 Through projects, as a subcontractor working on the Council's projects

 In order to qualify as an MCUB firm the business must be Minnesota-based and have an active certification from one of these programs:

 Applying for DBE, Targeted Group or CERT Certification

 The Minnesota Department of Administration has created a one-stop-shop certification portal for businesses that wish to submit an application for any of the three certifications listed above.